sixhours/ao3-tools/README.md

 2. Click the AO3T button in your toolbar.
 3. The external bookmark pop-up will appear so you can fill out the remaining details and save your bookmark.

+## Legalities

+This extension is not affiliated with or endorsed by the Archive of Our Own or the Organization for Transformative Works.
+It is a personal project created for my own use and shared with the community.
+Use at your own risk.